moments-behavior/orange/README.md

 git submodule update
 ```

-9. If you are building the project for the first time, uncomment line 13 ~ line 23 for building `ImGui` and `ImPlot` object files.
+9. If you are building the project for the first time, uncomment line 15 ~ line 25 for building `ImGui` and `ImPlot` object files.
 Run
 ```
 ./build.sh
 ```
-Line 13 ~ line 23 to reduce compiling time afterwards.
+Comment out Line 15 ~ line 25 to reduce compiling time afterwards.

 Once built, it will make a folder called `targets`.
 The executable `orange` is the application.
 Start the program using the run script.